CVE-2026-6198: Stack-based Buffer Overflow in Tenda F456

 Potential Impact

-Successful exploitation of this vulnerability could allow a remote attacker to cause a stack-based buffer overflow, potentially leading to arbitrary code execution or denial of service on the affected device.
-The vulnerability affects confidentiality, integrity, and availability with high impact.
-There are no confirmed reports of active exploitation in the wild.
+Successful exploitation of this vulnerability could allow an unauthenticated remote attacker to cause a stack-based buffer overflow, potentially leading to arbitrary code execution or denial of service.
+The CVSS score of 8.7 indicates a high impact on confidentiality, integrity, and availability.
+However, there are no confirmed reports of active exploitation in the wild at this time.

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until an official fix is released, restrict network access to the affected device's management interfaces to trusted users only and monitor for unusual activity related to the /goform/NatStaticSetting endpoint.
-Avoid exposing the device's management interface to untrusted networks.
+Until an official fix is released, users should consider limiting network exposure of the affected device and monitor for any updates from Tenda regarding patches or mitigations.
+No vendor advisory or official remediation instructions are currently available.

 Technical Details